Levonelle® One Step 1500 microgram tablet

 If vomiting occurs within three hours of taking the tablet another tablet should be taken immediately.
 The patient should seek advice from her doctor, nurse, family planning clinic or pharmacist.

 Levonelle One Step can be used at any time during the menstrual cycle unless menstrual bleeding is overdue.

-After using emergency contraception it is recommended to use a barrier method (e.g. condom, diaphragm, spermicide, cervical cap) until the next menstrual period starts.
+After using emergency contraception it is recommended to use a local barrier method (e.g. condom, diaphragm, spermicide, cervical cap) until the next menstrual period starts.
 The use of Levonelle One Step does not contraindicate the continuation of regular hormonal contraception.

 Levonelle One Step is not recommended in children.
 Very limited data are available in women under 16 years of age.

 Emergency contraception is an occasional method.
 It should in no instance replace a regular contraceptive method.